cc-hpc-itwm/GPI-2/README.md

 - checking for MPI in a specific path, e.g.: `./configure --with-mpi=<=path_to_mpi_installation>`
 - specifying the MPI compilers, e.g.: `CC=mpicc FC=mpif90 ./configure`

-For this MPI+GPI2 mixed mode, the only constraint is that **MPI_Init() must be invoked before gaspi_proc_init()** and it is assumed that the application starts with mpirun (or mpiexec, etc.).
+For this MPI+GPI-2 mixed mode, the only constraint is that **MPI_Init() must be invoked before gaspi_proc_init()** and it is assumed that the application starts with mpirun (or mpiexec, etc.).
 Also, note that this option will require that the GPI-2 application is linked to the MPI library (even if MPI is not used).
 Therefore, if the interest is to use GPI-2 only, GPI-2 must not be build with this option.

-Furthermore fine control of MPI can be done through the `--with-mpi-extra-flags` option.
+Furthermore, fine control of MPI can be done through the `--with-mpi-extra-flags` option.
 For example, to configure with Intel MPI compilers and link to the thread safe version of the Intel MPI
 Library: